atraore7/Patient-Readmission-Prediction-K-Nearest-Neighbor-/README.md

 ## Conclusion:
 The KNN model demonstrates exceptional predictive performance and provides actionable insights to support healthcare decision-making and reduce readmission rates.

+The complete project report is available in the docs/ folder.